opsone-ch/documentation/services/website.rst

 .. hint:: Composer runs only after changes within the global TYPO3 core in ``/var/lib/typo3``.
 During deployments, you still have to run composer manually

-Instakk TYPO3 CMS with Composer
+Install TYPO3 CMS with Composer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To use TYPO3 CMS 6.x or 7.x with composer, use the following command: